jlangch/venice/doc/readme/recursion.md

 Simple recursion a few thousand calls deep throws a *StackOverflowError*.

 *Note: The recursive call to 'factorial' in this example is not in tail position.
-Thus they can not be tail call optimized!*
+Thus it can not be tail call optimized!*

 ## self-recursive calls (loop - recur)